Translate

 She stood in the center of my living room with the solemnity of someone entering a temple she footed with her bloodstream.

 Endless documents - application, inspections, fixes, fees, letters still live in her email like unslept ghosts.
-I could smell the bureaucratic panic clinging to her, the kind that comes from signing your name so many times it stops feeling like ownership and
+I could smell the bureaucratic panic clinging to her, the kind that comes from signing your name so many times it stops feeling like ownership and starts feeling like confession.

 A cage.